 This program recognizes proficiency at the associate degree level for various trades and technical occupations in which an individual has completed a formal registered apprenticeship program (i.e., journeyman status).
 The program is open to individuals who have completed a registered apprenticeship program and to apprentices who wish to complete the trade and technical occupations program simultaneously with dual enrollment in the apprenticeship program.

-Participation is available to apprentices in a registered or college approved program that is at least three years in duration.
+Participation is available to apprentices in a registered or college-approved program that is at least three years in duration.
 Students may be enrolled in the program after they have earned 27 credits in their technical (apprenticeship) specialty area.
 The student is responsible for providing the necessary documentation to verify his or her successful completion of the technical specialty portion of the apprenticeship program, certification documents, a schedule of training required by the employer and other supporting credentials.
+A registered apprenticeship program is approved by the Maine State Apprenticeship and Training Council or the U.S. Department of Labor, Bureau of Apprenticeship and Training.
 The degree will not be awarded until the student has completed the requirements of the apprenticeship program.